Kushal96499/Advanced-IDS-Python/README.md

 ## 📌 Project Overview

-This project was developed as part of my internship at **CodTech Interns (2025)**.
+This project was developed as part of my internship at **CodecTechnologies (2025)**.
 The goal was to create a feature-rich and user-friendly Intrusion Detection System that can help detect common network-based attacks in real time and log those alerts for further analysis.

 ---